threedlite/lyretune/README.md

 # LyreTune - Ancient Greek Lyre Tuner

 A Rust/egui application for tuning ancient Greek lyres using microphone input and frequency analysis.
+Android and Mac versions also included.
+Supported and maintained for US users only.

 ## Features